Folkestone Groomers Directory

 You plug it in, download the app, and you're done.
 The app walks you through connecting it to your WiFi, and the whole process takes a few minutes.
 No complicated installation or tools needed.

-The app itself is straightforward to use.
+The Furbo dog camera app is straightforward to use on iOS or Android.
 You can see the live feed, toss treats, talk to your dog, and check alerts all from one screen.
+The app sends push notifications when your dog barks, letting you check in immediately without constantly watching the feed.

 The Furbo has an hourglass shape with a bamboo lid, so it looks decent sitting in your living room—not like a typical security camera.
 It fits in without looking out of place.